-Deputy Director - Civic Engagement & Faith-Rooted Organizing (Interim)
+Deputy Director - Civic Engagement & Faith-Rooted Organizing

-As the Interim Deputy Director of Civic Engagement and Faith-Rooted Organizing, he is principally responsible for overseeing two key areas of organizing & power building: EBASE’s faith-rooted organizing program, Faith Alliance for A Moral Economy (FAME), and EBASE & East Bay Action’s (EBA) political and civic engagement strategies, all in service of campaign and long-term power-building goals.
+As the Deputy Director of Civic Engagement and Faith-Rooted Organizing, he is principally responsible for overseeing two key areas of organizing & power building: EBASE’s faith-rooted organizing program, Faith Alliance for A Moral Economy (FAME), and EBASE & East Bay Action’s (EBA) political and civic engagement strategies, all in service of the campaign and long-term power-building goals.

 Saabir is a devoted Father and was formerly incarcerated.
 His innate passion for community empowerment is connected to an empathetic recognition – from an early age – that some people have access to essential resources and a sense of well-being while others problematically do not.
-This duality is the foundation for Saabir work: celebrating and energizing communities through moral framing while changing policy and creating resources for radical social justice, sustainable and equitable systems, and community transformation, healing, liberation, and fulfillment of people’s humanity.
+This duality is the foundation for Saabir’s work: celebrating and energizing communities through moral framing while changing policy and creating resources for radical social justice, sustainable and equitable systems, and community transformation, healing, liberation, and fulfillment of people’s humanity.